odarbelaeze/vegas-rs/README.md

 vegas run metropolis input.toml
 ```

-There's a simmilar input for the Wolff algorithm, you can run with the following
+There's a similar input for the Wolff algorithm, you can run with the following
 command: